Jump to section

 2. Employee satisfaction

-Servant leadership can work in many different settings, from revenue-focused sales environments to non-profit organizations set out to promote social good.
+Servant leadership can work in many different settings.
+It varies from revenue-focused sales environments to non-profit organizations set out to promote social good.

-This methodology’s values are transferable across domains and can even be applied to personal situations, such as parenting.
+This methodology’s values are transferable across domains.
+They can even be applied to personal situations.
+One such example is parenting.

-Servant leaders provide high levels of support to employees, which fuels motivation and engagement.
+Servant leaders provide high levels of support to employees.
+This fuels motivation and engagement.

 The idea is not to be a cheerleader but to recognize opportunities for genuine praise and giving team members free rein to execute their ideas.